A collection of frequently asked questions about making and using ganache on a cake.

 If you prefer to use compound chocolate (made with oil) rather than ‘real’ chocolate (made with cocoa butter) then you may also need to increase the amount of chocolate you use.
 I wish I could give you the magic answer of exactly what ratio you need to use, but it’s the kind of thing you will need to experiment with to find the perfect ratio for you.

 If you have made your ganache, left it to set, and it’s still too soft to work with, then you can very gently reheat the ganache to a warm, stir-able consistency, and then add in some extra melted chocolate, and let the ganache set again.
 Another option is to use this softer ganache as a filling only and make some more ganache at a higher chocolate ratio to use on the outside of the cake.

 Where did you get your ganache scraper?

 The stainless steel scraper I used in this tutorial was one I got from a friend several years ago, and I’m not sure where she got it from.
-Way Beyond Cakes By Mayen sells stainless steel ganache scrapers on Etsy.
-You can even get your logo engraved on them.
+But there are now many scrapers on the market, and a quick google for “stainless steel ganache scraper” should find you one near you.

 Where can I buy some acrylic ganache boards?